 Paje By Night in Paje, Zanzibar is one of my favourite places that I’ve stayed in on my travels!
 I love hotels that feel unique as well as ticking all of my requirements, especially when travelling solo!
 Here is my in-depth Paje By Night review, a great middle budget hotel in Paje!

 Disclosure: This post contains affiliate links.
 I may make a small commission on purchases made after clicking the link.
+I do my best to try and keep information up-to-date but please check direct with businesses for current opening times and prices.
 For more information visit the Privacy and Disclosure Policy.